nmodi007/Black-jack/README.md

   - If dealer has an ace and counting it as 11 puts the dealer at or above 17 then the dealer must stand.

 ## How the players play
   - players use two charts: The hit_stay_or_double.csv chart and the splitting.csv chart.
+These charts tell the players exactly what to do for every possible scenario.

   - The hit_stay_or_double chart takes two inputs: the player total and the dealer face-up-card, and returns either hit, stay, or double.

   - the splitting chart is used when the player is dealt a pair as the original hand.
 The pair and the dealer face-up-card is the input and output is either split or continue playing.

-- Blackjack charts tell the players exactly what to do for every possible scenario.

 - Only players can split.
 Example, players is dealt a pair of 8s.
 Player splits.
 Then the player is dealt another 8.
 He will split that pair again.
 Now a player has 3 hands and the game continues.